When I thought body discomfort with getting pregnant, my first (and only) thought was labor, right?

 See, this is what I misunderstood so listen carefully before you make the mistakes I did.

-In my case, I ended up staying at 20 pounds over my pre-pregnancy weight for the first 6 weeks, frustrated because I wasn’t moving (long story for another day, I was told I needed to eat fatter food to produce fatter milk… not necessarily true, but some swear by it, so as a consequence I easily overate my calorie count!).
+In my case, I ended up staying at 20 pounds over my pre-pregnancy weight for the first 6 weeks because I was told I needed to eat fatter food to produce fatter milk (not necessarily true, but some swear by it) so as a consequence I easily overate my calorie count!

-Once I changed my habit, while still eating (you still need calories to produce milk), I dropped 5 pounds in a week!
+Once I changed my habit, while still eating (very important because you still need calories to produce milk), I dropped 5 pounds in a week!

 Overall, it takes time, so patience is key!